New Oscar Mayer face mask combines beauty, bologna - NewsBreak

 New Oscar Mayer face mask combines beauty, bologna

 ( NewsNation Now ) — Bored with your beauty routine?
 Think what you need to add is a little bit of nostalgia … maybe in the form of lunchmeat?
-Oscar Mayer has you covered with a new moisturizing face mask “inspired by bologna.”‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in passengers’ bags
+Oscar Mayer has you covered with a new moisturizing face mask “inspired by bologna.”Breakfast price hikes might scramble your budget

 Currently available for $5 on Amazon (although probably not for much longer), the masks are inspired by the memory of kids biting eye and mouth holes in slices of bologna.